fahmyadan/fahmyadan/README.md

 🎓 My name is Fahmy Adan and I am a postgraduate research student @ Imperial College London passionate about artificial intelligence, robotics and autonomous vehicles.

-📚 My research interests include but are not limited to MPC and MARL for control, Computer Vision, Robot Localisation and Mapping

 🚗 I am the Team Manager of Imperial Driverless, a student-led autonomous racecar project competing annually in the Formula Student Artificial Intelligence competition.